islandoftex/texlive/README.md

 or any other tag.

+For some tutorials on using these images within a Docker workflow, have a look at the posts listed on our [wiki page](https://gitlab.com/islandoftex/images/texlive/-/wikis/home).

 ## Flavors we provide

 For every release `X` (e.g. `latest`) we are providing the following flavors: